Conor247/Barcode-Validator/README.md

 ## Prerequisites

+* Docker
+  * only if running in a container as the docker file will use a Java 17 parent image.
 * Java 17
-* Docker

-Java 17 installation is only required if running locally.
+  * only if running locally.
-Docker is only required if running in docker as the image will contain Java 17.

 # Testing